SoftRyzen-internship/13candles-frontend/README.md

 ```

-|-- components -> folder with pages
+|-- components -> folder with components
-  | -- NamePage -> folder with components
-    |-- NameComponent -> folders for each component
+  |-- NameComponent -> folder for a component
     |-- NameComponent.tsx -> main component
-      |-- NameComponent.module.css -> css styles for component
+    |-- NameComponent.module.css -> css styles for the component
+    |-- types.ts -> file for the component types
     |-- index.ts -> file for re-export
-      |-- type.ts -> file for type and interface

 |-- components/ui -> folder with reusable components
-  |-- NameComponent -> folders for each component
+  |-- NameComponent -> folder for a component
     |-- NameComponent.tsx -> main component
-    |-- NameComponent.module.css -> css styles for component
+    |-- NameComponent.module.css -> css styles for the component
+    |-- types.ts -> file for the component types
     |-- index.ts -> file for re-export
-    |-- type.ts -> file for type and interface

-|-- views -> folder with pages
+|-- sections -> folder with pages
-  |--NamePage -> folder with page sections
+  |--NamePage -> folder with certain page sections
+    |-- NameSectionComponent -> folders for each section component
+      |-- NameSectionComponent.tsx -> main section component
+      |-- NameSectionComponent.module.css -> css styles for the section component
+      |-- index.ts -> file for re-export

 |-- layout -> components that are used as a main template
 |-- app -> pages and routing
 |-- public -> static files
-|-- styles -> global styles

 <!-- You can create these folders already in work -->
 |-- data -> data for the project ( from graphql, json, etc.)
 |-- hooks -> custom users hooks
+|-- types -> types for data
 |-- utils -> helpers, functions, etc.
 ```